-This week we focused playing the “Turtle Shell” intervals with the left hand.
-Everyone agrees that it’s harder than the right hand!
-Using fingers 4 & 5 is tougher than using 1 & 2.
-Before playing, warm up with “Where is 4?
-Where is 5?” then have your child play the interval (a 2nd) with fingers 4 & 5.
+Let's play our “Turtle Shell” intervals with the left hand!
+Using fingers 4 & 5 to play a 2nd is tougher than using the RH 1 & 2, so try warming up with “Where is 4?
+Where is 5?” before playing the interval.
 Repeat for the 3rd, 4th, and 5th.
-If he masters the intervals with the left hand, play hands together.
 Enjoy a little twist on the classic game Twister to reinforce and strengthen those finger numbers.

 We LOVE when our parents play along with us!
-Share more love with your child by playing and singing the melody an octave higher or accompanying together with the chords using the CD.
+Share more love with your child by playing an octave higher or accompanying together with the chords while listening to the album.
 Ask your child to teach your family the ‘LOVELY’ game that accompanies this song!

 I am Robin Hood

-"I am Robin Hood" is used to introduce quarter rests and the dotted quarter-eighth note pattern.
-The philosophy that feeling a "pulling" feeling will promote correct performance of that particular rhythm pattern is brought to life in a playful way through the "pulling" of arrows.
-The open 5th in the left hand is a particularly satisfying sound to young children, resembling the sound of drums, and is easy to play!
+"I am Robin Hood" is used to introduce quarter rests and the notoriously challenging dotted quarter-eighth note pattern with a fun and full-body experience.
+Practice "shooting" an arrow with your child while singing and notice the hesitation needed to sing "Sho-ot the arrow, Wa-atch it fly!"
+Also, the open 5th in the left hand is a particularly satisfying sound to young children, resembling the sound of drums, and is easy to play!